 Peaceful mind, peaceful life.
 Anger will stomp all over you if you let it.
 Life doesn’t always turn out the way we want, it can be tough, but we must choose acceptance.
 In a small ship rolling across a violent storm, anger will make you seasick.
 Accept the storm, and you will find peace amidst even the strongest waves.

 Gratitude is an attitude, a way of living that has been proven to have numerous health benefits.
 It increases happiness, satisfaction with life and improves relationships.

 Gratitude changes our thought patterns from negative to positive.
 And this is big!
 Our brain likes to focus on worries, and the negative aspects of life, if we admit it’s sometimes hard to get unstuck from that quicksand way of thinking.
 But when we express gratitude, positive thoughts and emotions like joy, love, and happiness naturally arise.
 Consequently, this reduces anxiety and stress.

 Gratitude is expressing thankfulness for what you already have instead of focusing on what you don’t have.
 (Read here for 5 things you forgot to be grateful for today).

 Gratitude turns what you have into enough and more.
 It infuses your life with appreciation and awe.

 Make a list of all the things you are thankful for.
 It can be anything!
 Keep this list by your bedside table, and remember to take a moment and read this list every day.

-Final thoughts: There are many ways we can bring meaning into our lives.
+Final thoughts: There are many ways we can bring meaning to our lives.
 And the above are seven profound ways.
-I can guarantee if you implement a few of these habits your life will change, you will see a shift.
-Most of us are searching for meaning and the thing is, it’s already here, it’s just hiding slightly beneath the surface.
+I can guarantee if you implement a few of these habits, your life will change, you will see a shift.
+Most of us are searching for meaning, and the thing is, it’s already here; it’s just hiding slightly beneath the surface.

 And be sure to check out the Make Over Your Morning’s 14-day course!